U.S. health officials report 41 new cases of measles last week

 On Thursday, CDC officials said the outbreak had surpassed the total number of cases per year for the past 25 years, topping the 963 cases that were confirmed in 1994.

-Measles was declared eradicated in the United States in 2000, meaning that the virus was no longer continually present year-round.
-Still, outbreaks occur via travelers coming from countries where measles is common.
+Measles was declared eliminated in the United States in 2000, meaning there was no continuous transmission of the disease for a year.
+Still, cases of the virus occur and spread via travelers coming from countries where measles is common.

-CDC officials warned officials the country risks losing its measles elimination status if the outbreak continues.
+CDC officials have warned that the country risks losing its measles elimination status if the ongoing outbreak, which began in October 2018 in New York, continues until October 2019.

 “Measles is preventable and the way to end this outbreak is to ensure that all children and adults who can get vaccinated, do get vaccinated,” CDC Director Robert Redfield said in a statement on Thursday.
 “I want to reassure parents that vaccines are safe, they do not cause autism.”